 However, since the price of Bitcoin can fluctuate a lot, the dollar equivalent of the block rewards can be very unpredictable.
 This poses a problem for miners who have fixed running costs every month that they have to pay (electricity, cooling equipment, staff, building maintenance etc).
 Therefore, they have to use futures to protect themselves from getting into a situation where their costs overrun their income for a sustained period of time, which would lead them into insolvency.

 A low-Cost way of Short-Selling

 Moving more into the domain of traders rather than producers, we find that short-selling is a popular use-case for futures contracts.
 If you wanted to short-sell Bitcoin, you would likely need to use a platform that supports Contracts for Difference (CFDs).
-While the likes of eToro and NSBroker offer super-low trading commissions on Bitcoin CFDs, you will get hammered in overnight financing costs.
+While the likes of eToro offer super-low trading commissions on Bitcoin CFDs, you will get hammered in overnight financing costs.

 This is a fee that is charged on all CFD markets irrespective of the broker or asset class.
 It is charged for every day that you keep the position open.
 This means that short-selling Bitcoin via CFDs is only suitable for shorter-term trades.

 With that being said, Bitcoin futures offer a more cost-effective way of shorting the digital currency when compared to CFDs.
 This is because you can keep the futures contract open for the full three months and only pay a settlement fee.

 As I explain in more detail later, top-rated Bitcoin futures provider Kraken charges just 0.05% on fixed-maturity contracts.
 This is very competitive.